 How to keep your dog safe while swimming

-If your dog likes a dip, our vet explains some basic water-safety rules.
+Does your dog like a dip?
+Our vet explains some water-safety rules.

 We all love to head to the beach or pool for a cooling dip in summer.
 But should we let our pets swim too?
 As with anything, there are risks and benefits.